openacid/openacid.github.io/_src/raft-io-order/2025-10-04-raft-io-order-fix.md

 toc: true
 toc_label: Table of Content
 toc_sticky: true
 excerpt: "I got it wrong in my previous article.
-The IO ordering bug in Raft isn't about the protocol design—it's about the subtle trap that emerges when implementations split state into SoftState and HardState.
+The IO ordering bug in Raft isn't about the protocol design—it's about the subtle trap that emerges when implementations split state into in-memory and persisted state.
 Here's what actually happens."
 ---